The Florida Botanical Gardens Foundation opens its 2013 Holiday Lights in the Gardens Nov. 29.

 Events outside Pinellas

-• Christmas Town TAMPA - Christmas Town transforms Busch Gardens Tampa into a holiday wonderland of wintery surprises and all things Christmas for 18 select nights, Nov.
-29 through Dec.
+TAMPA - Christmas Town transforms Busch Gardens Tampa into a holiday wonderland of wintery surprises and all things Christmas through Dec.
 23. Special Christmas entertainment, live music, festive treats, holiday shopping and thousands of twinkling lights will fill the senses with seasonal sights, sounds and flavors to create a memorable new family tradition.
 Everyone’s favorite attraction, SnowWorld presented by Coca-Cola, returns with three times as much snow!
 Christmas Town is a separate-ticketed night event, and families with children ages 3 to 9 will enjoy special $10 advance tickets for their youngest members.
 Visit www.buschgardens.com.

 Nights of Shimmering Lights third season illuminates the night with a million twinkling lights this holiday season.
-Enjoy the 1-1/2 mile lighted trail with over 1,000 lighted elements.
+Enjoy the lighted trail with more than 1,000-lighted elements.
 Ride the new Light Express ride thru the ""mini"" park in the Holiday Village.
 Watch the Rays and Sox slug it out in lights in our new baseball field.
-The children are sure to delight in the Story Book area with our new additions.
-Plan some extra time to spend in the Holiday Village and get your ""free"" digital picture with Santa.
-Watch a holiday movie under the stars.
 Call 813-389-6858 or visit www.nightsofshimmeringlights.com.

 • Victorian Christmas Stroll